MQ-380/simpleMonitor/README.md

 # simpleMonitor
 A Simple Store Situation Monitor by React

-The first time, I have no chance to get the new iPhone on first day.
+The first time, I have no chance to get the new iPhone(iPhone 12 Pro Max) on first day.
-So, I found the store API by console,  wrote this simple React webpage to take a glance at which store in China has the new iPhone in store in 1 hour.
+So, I found the store API by console, in one hour, I wrote this simple React webpage to take a glance at which store in China has the new iPhone 12 Pro Max in store.

 It's too simple to do any other thing. 😂😂